apkunpacker/AntiFrida_Bypass/README.md

 Feel Free to send more Bypass as a PR or Improve it.

-Note - It won't work for Bypassing Frida Checks with Direct Syscalls
+Note - It won't support for Bypassing Frida Checks with Direct Syscalls yet

 Roadmap -
 1. Add Syscall Check Bypass